 The construction of power plants in the EPC, EPCM, and E+P formulas or according to investors’ expectations.

-In the fuel segment, we carry out projects involving both construction of new facilities and modernisation of existing fuel terminals, together with auxiliary infrastructure.
+In the fuel segment, we carry out projects involving both constructions of new facilities and modernization of existing fuel terminals, together with auxiliary infrastructure.

 Low Carbon Transition

 Investing in natural gas, LNG, electricity, and renewables.